Félix Buhot

 Original Prints: Etchings

-Although now rather poorly known, Félix Buhot (1847 - 1898) approached etching with all the refinement of a master craftsman, fully accomplished in the various techniques of his art.
+Although now rather poorly known outside the circle of print connoisseurs, Félix Buhot (1847 - 1898) approached printmaking with all the refinement of a master craftsman, fully accomplished in the various techniques of his art.

 He was also a keen observer of the urban scene, with an eye for atmosphere.
-Although most of his life was spent in France, he was a confirmed Anglophile (marrying English watercolorist Henry Johnston's daughter in 1882) and a fervent admirer of Whistler.
+Although he spent most of his life in France, Buhot was a confirmed Anglophile (marrying English watercolorist Henry Johnston's daughter in 1882) and a fervent admirer of Whistler.
+He unfortunately died quite young, in the throes of a severe depression.

 Félix Buhot, etching, Westminster Bridge